harrison314/BouncyHsm/Doc/Profiles.md

 {
-    "Name": "Null profile", //Name of profile (required) "Description": null, //Profile description - string or null (optional) "Author": null, // Autor of profile - string or null (optional) "Operations": [], // List of operations with mechanisms "EnabledCurves": null // List of enabled EC curves (by name or OID) - array of strings or null (optional) }
+    "Name": "Null profile", //Name of profile (required) "Description": null, //Profile description - string or null (optional) "Author": null, // Author of profile - string or null (optional) "Operations": [], // List of operations with mechanisms "EnabledCurves": null // List of enabled EC curves (by name or OID) - array of strings or null (optional) }